Megamind: Production

 The film was written by Alan J. Schoolcraft and Brent Simons.
 It was first titled Master Mind, and then Oobermind.
 It was originally suggested that Ben Stiller would be cast as Megamind, and later Robert Downey Jr. but Will Ferrell was ultimately given the role, due to "scheduling conflicts" for Downey.
-Although Stiller was instead cast in a minor role as the curator named Bernard.
+Stiller was instead cast in a minor role as the curator named Bernard.
 Lara Breay and Denise Nolan Cascino were the film's producers, and Stiller and Stuart Cornfeld were the executive producers.
 Justin Theroux and Guillermo del Toro worked as creative consultants on the film.
-Del Toro only came on board three weeks before the end of production, but went on to have a more substantial role in subsequent DreamWorks Animation films.
+Del Toro came on board three weeks before the end of production, but went on to have a more substantial role in subsequent DreamWorks Animation films.
 The opening of the film, where Megamind is falling to his apparent death, was del Toro's idea.
+Del Toro also convinced them to cut 7 minutes of finished animation from the movie.

 Music

-Megamind: Music from the Motion Picture is a soundtrack to the film of the same name, composed by Hans Zimmer and Lorne Balfe, and released on November 2, 2010, by Lakeshore Records.
+Megamind: Music from the Motion Picture is the soundtrack to the film, featuring a score composed by Hans Zimmer and Lorne Balfe, and released on November 2, 2010, by Lakeshore Records.

-Guns N' Roses' Welcome to the Jungle was also used in the scene where Megamind and Tighten have their last battle.
+Guns N' Roses' "Welcome to the Jungle" was also used in the scene where Megamind and Tighten have their last battle.

 Release

 Theatrical

 Megamind premiered on October 28, 2010, in Russia, and was theatrically released in the United States on November 5, 2010.
-It was supposed to be released in Japan on March 12, 2011, but because of the earthquake and tsunami a day before, the Japanese release was cancelled.
+It was supposed to be released in Japan on March 12, 2011, but due to the earthquake and tsunami a day before, the Japanese release was cancelled.

 Marketing

-Megamind was promoted at the 2010 San Diego Comic-Con International, with Tom McGrath, Tina Fey, Jonah Hill, and Will Ferrell, who was dressed as Megamind.
+Megamind was promoted at the 2010 San Diego Comic-Con, with Tom McGrath, Tina Fey, Jonah Hill, and Will Ferrell, who was dressed as Megamind.

 Home media

 It was released on both Blu-ray Disc and DVD on February 25, 2011, accompanied with an all-new short titled Megamind: The Button of Doom.
 The Button of Doom also had its television premiere on Nickelodeon, which was aired on February 26, 2011.
 It was the seventh-best-selling DVD of 2011 with over 3 million units sold.
 The film made a total of $70.4 million in DVD and Blu-ray sales.
 As of November 2012, 5.6 million home entertainment units were sold worldwide.

 The film was released on Blu-ray 3D in March 2011 exclusively as a part of Samsung 3D Starter Kits, and on September 11, 2011, exclusively at Best Buy stores.
-In 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures and transferred to 20th Century Fox; the rights are now owned by Universal Pictures.
+In 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures and transferred to 20th Century Fox; the rights are now owned by Universal Pictures, following NBCUniversal's 2016 acquisition of DreamWorks Animation.